AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 For details on the AVM's "tagged" memory model, refer to the **["AVM Memory Model"](./state-model.md)**.

-> Note: The Aztec Virtual Machine, while designed with a SNARK implementation in mind, is not strictly tied to any particular implementation and therefore is defined without SNARK or circuit-centric verbiage.
+> The Aztec Virtual Machine, while designed with a SNARK implementation in mind, is not strictly tied to any particular implementation and therefore is defined without SNARK or circuit-centric verbiage.
 That being said, considerations for a SNARK implementation are raised or linked when particularly relevant or helpful.

 ## Public contract bytecode